Using Webb’s Depth of Knowledge to Increase Rigor

 Calculating Cognitive Depth

-At this level, a student must make some decisions about his or her approach.
-Tasks with more than one mental step such as comparing, organizing, summarizing, predicting, and estimating are usually Level 2.
+Level 2.
+Skills and Concepts: At this level, a student must make some decisions about his or her approach.
+Tasks with more than one mental step, such as comparing, organizing, summarizing, predicting, and estimating, are usually Level 2.

-At this level of complexity, students must use planning and evidence, and thinking is more abstract.
-A task with multiple valid responses where students must justify their choices would be Level 3.
+Level 3.
+Strategic Thinking: At this level of complexity, students must use planning and evidence, and thinking is more abstract.
+A task with multiple valid responses, where students must justify their choices, would be Level 3.
 Examples include solving non-routine problems, designing an experiment, or analyzing characteristics of a genre.

-- Sort the tasks into categories according to the four DoK Levels.
-Some resources which may help:
+2. Sort the tasks into categories according to the four DoK Levels.
+Some resources that may help:

 - It is common to find tasks that seem to fall in between levels.
 When in doubt, assign the higher level.

-- Rewrite a Level 1 or Level 2 task to be at least Level 3.
-These question stems are helpful in creating good tasks (PDF, 28KB).
+5. Rewrite a Level 1 or Level 2 task to be at least Level 3.

 Apply as Needed